 The classes for this study abroad program offer the chance for you to gain different perspectives regarding London, America, Singapore and the world.
-The course work that you do while in London will definitely give context to what you're seeing and experiencing around London during your free time.
+The London course work will definitely give context to what you're seeing and experiencing around London during your free time.
 So make sure you go to class, participate fully, understand the subject and do your assignments!
 Just remember, it's a good idea NOT to crash your GPA while studying abroad.

 Students often are tempted to neglect and procrastinate about their school work at the beginning of the program and then regret it in April.
 So get your act together early, manage your time wisely.
-Prioritize your assignments and keep in mind all of the deadlines.
+Prioritize assignments and keep in mind all of the deadlines.
 Consider forming a reading or study group, or designating specific times in your flat when everyone will be involved in their academic pursuits.
 It will make a big difference if you can keep organized and up-to-date on reading materials, that way you'll never have to worry about catching up.